Credit Card 101: 7 Effective Credit Card Strategies

 This is a problem because if you increase your spending habits, your credit card reward program isn’t saving you money — it’s costing you.

-Instead, seek a credit card that aligns with your spending habits so you won’t be tempted to go over your budget.
+Instead, seek a rewards credit card that aligns with your spending habits so you won’t be tempted to go over your budget.
 It’s also important to be aware of rewards program pitfalls such as expiration dates for rewards points, required spending limits and rotating popular spending categories.
-Pro tip: The Zions Bank AmaZing Rewards Credit Card Rewards Program has no expiration date on rewards points.

 Credit Card Strategy #5: Use credit card rewards points on regular spending activities

 Some credit card users accumulate rewards, such as travel benefits or airline miles, to plan extra activities that would normally be unaffordable.
-It can be a treat to splurge on credit card rewards.
-However, you might be better off leveraging these benefits for everyday needs — especially if you’ve been impacted by the current COVID-19 recession.
+It can be a treat to splurge with credit card rewards.
+However, you might be better off leveraging these benefits for everyday needs.

 For example, you might benefit from using credit card rewards points to receive discounts when completing your holiday shopping.
 Leveraging rewards for your regular activities means you’ll have extra money in your pocket when you really need it.